SUPERPOSITIONED

 Introduction: The Year Quantum Got Real

 In a clean room in Broomfield, Colorado, ninety-eight barium ions hover in electromagnetic suspension above a chip the size of a thumbnail.
-Each ion is a qubit—a quantum bit—and together they constitute the computational heart of Quantinuum’s Helios, the quantum computer with the highest reported two-qubit gate fidelity[9] of any commercial system.
+Each ion is a qubit—a quantum bit—and together they constitute the computational heart of Quantinuum’s Helios, the most accurate quantum computer[9] ever built for commercial use.
 The ions are spaced mere microns apart, held in place by precisely tuned electric fields, shuttled through junctions and logic zones by a choreography of laser pulses that would have seemed impossible five years ago.
 The machine's two-qubit gate fidelity is 99.921%.
 Using the [[4,2,2]] Iceberg error-detection code, it produced ninety-four error-detected logical qubits—and through code concatenation, forty-eight logical qubits at a 2:1 physical-to-logical encoding ratio—numbers that, as recently as 2023, most experts in the field considered unattainable within this decade.
-An important distinction: the ninety-four logical qubits in the GHZ state are error-detected qubits using the [[4,2,2]] Iceberg code—a distance-2 code that detects errors through post-selection (discarding faulty results) rather than actively correcting them.
-The forty-eight logical qubits achieved via code concatenation represent a stronger result: fully error-corrected logical qubits at a 2:1 encoding ratio, though still using relatively short-distance codes.
-Neither yet constitutes the deep fault-tolerant error correction required at scale.
+An important distinction: these are error-detected qubits, not error-corrected qubits.
+The [[4,2,2]] code is a distance-2 code that detects errors through post-selection (discarding faulty results) rather than actively correcting them—a meaningful intermediate step, but not yet the fault-tolerant error correction that will be required at scale.
+In March 2026, Quantinuum extended Helios further: 48 logical qubits under active error correction at logical gate errors of approximately 1×10-4 — below Helios's raw physical two-qubit error rate — and, separately on the error-detection layer, a 94-qubit Greenberger-Horne-Zeilinger state at 94.9% fidelity (parity-oscillation lower bound)[10].
+This is the first commercial demonstration of active error correction below the physical error rate on dozens of logical qubits at once, though underlying peer review is still pending.

 Quantinuum has built the most accurate commercial quantum computer using individual atoms floating above a tiny chip, controlled by lasers.
 It can spot errors but not fix them—like spell-check that highlights typos but requires you to throw out the page and start over.
 Another approach can actually fix errors, but needs far more hardware to do it.

 Three thousand miles away, in Google’s quantum computing facility in Santa Barbara, a different kind of breakthrough sits inside a dilution refrigerator cooled to fifteen millikelvins—colder than outer space.
-Google’s Willow chip, a 105-qubit superconducting processor, achieved something in December 2024 that the quantum computing community had been chasing for nearly thirty years: below-threshold error correction—the point at which adding more qubits to an error-correcting system makes it more reliable, not less.
-For the first time since the quantum fault-tolerance threshold was theorized in the late 1990s[2]—building on Shor's pioneering error-correcting code from 1995 and Steane's independent work in 1996—adding more qubits to a system made it more accurate, not less.
+Google’s Willow chip, a 105-qubit superconducting processor, achieved something in December 2024 that the quantum computing community had been chasing for nearly thirty years: below-threshold error correction.
+For the first time since Peter Shor proposed quantum error correction in 1995[2], adding more qubits to a system made it more accurate, not less.
 Each time the Google team scaled from a 3×3 grid to 5×5 to 7×7, the logical error rate halved.
 The resulting logical qubit lasted 2.4 times longer than the best physical qubit on the chip.
 The paper was published in Nature[1].
 It was, in the understated language of the field, a qualitative change.

 For the first time, scientists proved that grouping noisy qubits together makes the group more reliable, not less.
 Before, adding more qubits was like adding cooks to a kitchen and getting worse food.
 Now the kitchen gets better with more cooks, as long as each cook is skilled enough—the single most important prerequisite for useful quantum computing.

-And in Redmond, Washington, Microsoft unveiled Majorana 1[3] in February 2025— an eight-qubit chip built on a “topoconductor,” a new class of material engineered to host Majorana quasiparticles—exotic quantum states that, if they behave as theorized, would naturally resist the errors that plague other qubit types.
+And in Redmond, Washington, Microsoft unveiled Majorana 1[3] in February 2025— an eight-qubit chip built on a “topoconductor,” a new class of material engineered to host Majorana quasiparticles.
 If the physics holds, topological qubits could offer built-in error protection at a fraction of the overhead required by other architectures.
 Microsoft’s CEO called it “quantum’s transistor moment.”
 Physicists at the APS Global Physics Summit, however, were considerably more skeptical, and the scientific debate remains unresolved (see Section 1.1).
 It may be the most consequential open question in quantum physics today.

 Microsoft is pursuing a radically different strategy: instead of correcting errors after they happen, build qubits that inherently resist errors.
 Think of it as the difference between editing a book after it's written versus using a typewriter that cannot make typos.
 If it works, it could leapfrog all other approaches—but the scientific community is deeply divided on whether it's been demonstrated.

-These three events—Quantinuum's Helios, Google's Willow, Microsoft's Majorana 1—occurred within an eleven-month window spanning late 2024 through late 2025.
-Together with a cascade of supporting milestones—Princeton's transmon coherence time exceeding one millisecond[4] (fifteen times the industry standard), IBM’s demonstration of all hardware elements needed for fault-tolerant computing, QuEra’s techniques for reducing error correction overhead[6] by up to 100×, and IonQ's reported 12% speedup over classical HPC in a medical device simulation[5] (a contested, unverified result)—they constitute the most concentrated period of progress in the history of quantum computing.
+These three events—Quantinuum's Helios, Google's Willow, Microsoft's Majorana 1—occurred within a thirteen-month window spanning late 2024 through late 2025.
+Together with a cascade of supporting milestones—Princeton's transmon coherence time exceeding one millisecond[4] (fifteen times the industry standard), IBM’s demonstration of all hardware elements needed for fault-tolerant computing, QuEra’s techniques for reducing error correction overhead[6] by up to 100×, IonQ's reported 12% speedup over classical HPC in a medical device simulation[5] (a contested, unverified result), and Google's October 2025 "Quantum Echoes" demonstration — an out-of-time-ordered-correlator algorithm on 65 of Willow's 105 qubits at a reported 13,000× the speed of the best known classical algorithm running on Frontier — the first claim of quantum advantage that is reproducible on another quantum device (in contrast to the 2019 and 2024 random-circuit-sampling results)[11]—they constitute the most concentrated period of progress in the history of quantum computing.

 The Thesis